 Vicky Hadland Singing Workshop

-‘I have been singing all my life though have never had any kind of formal training or musical education.
-Some of my earliest memories are of singing along on Saturday mornings and doing regular little song and dance shows to a captive audience of two (mother and grandmother !).
+“I have been singing all my life though have never had any kind of formal training or musical education.
+Some of my earliest memories are of singing along with Uncle Max on the radio on Saturday mornings and doing regular little song and dance shows to a captive audience of two (mother and grandmother !)
 I was probably a very annoying little kid with bags of confidence and energy and always the first to jump up to do something on stage.
 That all disappeared in my teens although I never stopped singing or automatically putting harmonies on songs.

-Over the next 6 years, I performed with a variety of groups which played in night clubs and working mens clubs.
-The north east clubs in the 60’s were quite daunting.
+Over the next 6 years I performed with a variety of groups which played in night clubs and working mens clubs.
+The north east clubs in the 60s were quite daunting.
 Out of school and beyond, my life was driving the van, hauling the gear in and out twice a night, and dwelling in the unlikely environment of beer, bingo and smelly dressing rooms.
 We were on the bill with various well-known bands and personalities such as The Moody Blues, Gene Vincent and Morecambe and Wise until I felt completely burnt out and began to view singing purely as work

 I feel that the most important part of my teaching is encouraging people to sing together and join their voices in fabulous harmony.
-It is the most wonderful thing to watch someone grow in confidence with their singing, connecting with others, and really having fun.
+It is the most wonderful thing to watch someone grow in confidence with their singing, connecting with others, and really having fun.”